matwilso/matwilso.github.io/_posts/gpt-sim.md

 Anyway, cheers, thanks for reading.

 (this document was written by a human, lol)<br>
-(always happy to hear any comments, criticism, feedback you have in comments, DMs, email, etc.)
+(always happy to hear any comments, criticism, feedback you have below, or in DMs, email, etc.)